Best Raspberry Pi Kits for Retro Gaming (2025 Buyer’s Guide)

 3. Retroflag GPi Case Kit with Pi Zero 2W – $79

-Retroflag GPi handheld case in Game Boy style design
+Retroflag GPi Case handheld gaming device with Game Boy design and cartridge slot

 Best For: Portable retro gaming with authentic Game Boy form factor